Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/power-management/nuclear-energy.md

 * [Q&A: Why did you change the Nuclear Reactors model?](../../../transcriptions/yt-hBpbwXr9cMs.md) https://www.youtube.com/watch?v=hBpbwXr9cMs

 ## August 25th, 2020 Livestream
+* Q&A: End game is all about building refineries? https://www.youtube.com/watch?v=mZ4l1leFAWY
+* Q&A: If we can't delete the radioactive, then please add radioactive-safe containers to store them? https://www.youtube.com/watch?v=535Zu17HOlQ
 * Q&A: Nuclear is the current end game https://clips.twitch.tv/CoweringHotZebraTheTarFu